Best Gluten-Free Snacks for a Road Trip

 What “normal” snacks are gluten-free?

-Before we dive into the full list of the best gluten-free road trip snacks (keep reading!), there are plenty of snacks that work well for a road trip that already come gluten-free.
+Before we dive into the full list (keep reading!), there are plenty of snacks that work well for a road trip that already come gluten-free.
 Among these are things like popcorn, nuts, fruits, and veggies.

 There are also many kinds of chips that are naturally gluten-free (like corn chips and potato chips), but always make sure you read the ingredient lists and allergen warnings on the nutrition label.